Does an Other Than Honorable Discharge Show Up in a Background Check?

 Civilian background checks do not disclose discharge reasons, as a rule.3 However, if an individual is applying for a veteran’s preference, they will submit Form DD-214 to the employer, which does include discharge status.
 Additionally, a government-level background check will access more comprehensive military records, including discharge information.

-All security clearance background check reports will also disclose the reason for the discharge.
+All background screenings pertaining to security clearance will also disclose the reason for the discharge.

 Although discharge status is not part of what an employer is permitted to access during the pre-employment process, Dishonorable Discharge (DD) is often associated with a court-martial and subsequent military conviction, which does show up on an individual’s criminal record.3, 7